-If a student still has a device from the 2020-21 year, the device and the charger must be returned before being issued an updated 1:1 device.
-Feel free to return the device when you come to pick up your 1:1 device.
+If an incoming 2nd-grade student still has an iPad from the 2021-22 year, the device and the charger must be returned before being issued a Chromebook for 2nd grade.
+Feel free to return the iPad when you come to pick up your 1:1 device.

 Use the device to support and participate in Novi Community School District learning opportunities

 Bring the fully-charged device and its charger to and from school every day